namberino/nimble/README.md

 For now, most of the features of the language and the interpreter is complete.
 Currently, I'm working on the documentation for this interpreter.

-The long term plan is to integrate with [LLVM](https://llvm.org/) and create a compiler for this language for improved performance and speed.
+Hopefully I could integrate this project with [LLVM](https://llvm.org/) and create a compiler for this language for improved performance and speed in the future.

 ## VSCode syntax support